mikesol/notation-in-the-21st-century/slurs.md

 ---

-# Case study - slurs
+# Case study - slurs in LilyPond

-- Slurs are notoriously difficult.
 - LilyPond has over 20 exposed and 100 internal variables it uses for slur layout, many of which are interdependent in ways we don't understand.
 - While LilyPond usually produces a sensible outcome, no one really gets why or how it does this.
-In other words, its functioning is basically as opaque as machine learning.
+In other words, it is tantamount to a black box and more or less as opaque as machine learning.
 - Slurs, in classical engraving, provide us tons of data.
 Using OKR, we can amass a corpus of millions of slurs' placement (_target_) and the objects influencing their placement (_input data_).
+- Six different substantive authors spanning fifteen years.
+- Poorly documented both for users and coders.

 ---